kflint2/final-project/README.md

 This project is a great starting point for developers who want to use Angular and Express in the same repository as well as have Angular handle ALL of the front end work, with Express delivering just the initial index.html file.
+This seed also handles Local Authentication Strategy.
+Meaning basic user account creation and user login is set up for you out of the box.

 #####How It Works